Ajanif/ajanif.github.io/index.md

-## Selected projects in applied economics, data analysis and public policy
+## Selected Projects in Applied Economics

 ---